-Indeed, money-related stress is spread out among all adult age groups, regardless of net worth.
-A 2015 survey by the American Psychological Association (APA) found money and finances have remained the top stressors since its survey began in 2007.
-Some 64 percent of Americans, it found, reported that money is a “somewhat or very significant” source of stress in their home.1
+Indeed, money-related stress impacts all adult age groups, regardless of net worth.
+A 2022 survey by the American Psychological Association (APA) found that money and finances have remained among the top stressors since its survey began in 2007.
+Some 65 percent of Americans, it found, reported that money is a source of stress in their home.1

 Anxiety that stems from money (or a lack thereof) can have a significant effect on both mental and physical well-being.
 According to medical research group Mayo Clinic, stress can lead to sleep problems, irritability, chest pain, and social withdrawal, among other symptoms.

-The APA study also found financial stress can negatively impact relationships: Nearly one-third of adults with partners reported that money is a major source of conflict in their relationship.
+The APA has also found that financial stress can negatively impact relationships, creating a major source of conflict.

 “Some people are afraid to plan because they don’t want to be told they have to spend less or that they aren’t on the right path, but planning takes the fear out your finances,” said Jennifer Landon, president of Journey Financial Services in Ammon, Idaho.
 “After you have a plan in place, it’s all less daunting.
 You suddenly have control.”